TerribleDev/nashua/readme.md

 ## AKA The Gate City

 Hello, and welcome to the *gate city*.
 We are happy you are visiting.
-Nashua is a a half hour hour drive from Manchester, and an hour drive to Boston, and Portsmouth.
-We're famous for having a [Dunder Mifflin](http://theoffice.wikia.com/wiki/Dunder_Mifflin_Nashua) branch in the show *the office*.
-We were named twice the best place to live by money magazine.
+Nashua is a a half hour drive from Manchester, and an hour drive to Boston and Portsmouth.
+We're famous for having a [Dunder Mifflin](http://theoffice.wikia.com/wiki/Dunder_Mifflin_Nashua) branch in the show *The Office*.
+We were twice named one of the best places to live by [Money magazine](http://time.com/money/5108196/best-places-to-live-every-state-us/).

 ![Nashua city hall](city.jpg)